Nuclear Power in Indonesia

 The government has said that it has $8 billion earmarked for four nuclear plants of total 6 GWe to be in operation by 2025, and aimed to meet 2% of power demand from nuclear by 2017.
 It is anticipated that nuclear generation cost would be about 4 cents/kWh (US) compared with 7 c/kWh for oil and gas.

 In mid-2010 three sites were being considered for main plants: Muria (central Java, actually 3 locations), Banten (west Java) and Bangka Island (off southern Sumatra to NE, 2 locations: West Bangka and South Bangka).
 All are on the north shores, away from the tectonic subduction zone.
 Over 2011-13 BATAN undertook a feasibility study for Bangka, and it signed an agreement with the Bangka-Belitung provincial government.
 Bangka is far from any active volcano, has low seismic hazard, no tsunami hazard (shallow sea), and low population.
 Site evaluation of Muntok, West Bangka and Permis, South Bangka, showed both to be suitable for some 10 GWe capacity meeting 40% of the demand in Sumatra, Java and Bali.
 Most of this capacity would be at the West Bangka site, with 600 MWe at Permis.
-After a change in provincial government, these Bangka sites seem in doubt.
+After a change in provincial government, these Bangka sites receded from immediate consideration.

 BATAN’s focus in 2013 shifted to West Kalimantan, using small reactor units suited to the relative lack of grid infrastructure there and where most electricity is imported from Malaysia.
 Six designs were being evaluated.
 In November 2013 the Research & Technology Ministry (RISTEK) affirmed its intention of building a small (eg 30 MWe) power reactor, at an unspecified place, possibly from 2015.
 In December 2013, on the 55th anniversary of founding BATAN, the minister said that a non-commercial power reactor (RDNK) and a gamma irradiation facility would be built by BATAN at Serpong, the site of its largest research reactor, and in February 2014 he was quoted as saying that a 30 MW nuclear power reactor would be built by BATAN at Serpong, near Jakarta.